 Founded in 1929, NAREE is a non profit association of real estate writers, editors, columnists, authors and communicators more than 600 members worldwide.
 The association meets in different US cities three times per year.

-In the Fall, members gather for the Fall Summit and Installation of Officers and Awards Dinner.
+In the late Fall, members gather for the Fall Summit and Installation of Officers and Awards Dinner.
 The President's Awards for Outstanding Leadership Service are presented.
 The Fall Summit is usually held as members gather the National Association of Realtors Convention.

 NAREE strives to maintain a presence at other industry meetings including the Urban Land Institute as volunteer time allows.

 Please continue to scroll down or pull down the tabs at the top of the naree.org home page for information on how to join and for information on specific programs, events and publications.

 •Annual Journalism Awards: Deadline March 1 (extended to March 4, 2020)

 - NAREE Lifetime Achievement Award - Board members may nominate candidates, not always annually, who are career real estate journalists who have fostered the profession through outstanding achievement as real estate writers, reporters, columnists and/or editors coupled with exceptional, professional and personal leadership service in advancing the field.